css art

 Adding the elephant shadow:

 Create this oval shadow.
-Then set the bottom negative 141px to position it under the elephant feet.
-The background color of this will be pink.
+Then place the bottom negative 14px under the elephant legs.
+Its background color would be pink.
 We use a negative Z index to position the shadow behind the feet and body.

 .shadow {